-- If you have not recorded an activity or event from a previous program year, you may record it on the current year's PDR. - You must have proof of participation and the approval of an adult volunteer. - Record all information as you would for activities and events of the current year (date, activity, location, and level). - In ORB, you may go back to a previous year's record and add the activity.
+- If you forgot to record an activity or event from a previous program year, you may record it on the current year's PDR.
+This is an exception, and not intended to allow a member to go back and add a full year's worth of activity.
+If you didn't do a book last year, that's okay, start from where you are this year. - You must have proof of participation and the approval of an adult volunteer. - Record the information as you would for activities and events of the current year (date, activity, location, and level).